peranakanfrancis/mary/content/en/home/projects.md

 active = true  # Activate this widget? true/false
 weight = 65  # Order that this section will appear.

-title = "Activities & Events"
-subtitle = ""
+title = "Catholic Resources Hub" subtitle = "A handpicked of good resources from around the world to help you gain faith in your spiritual life."

 [content]
   # Page type to display.
 E.g. project.